sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 Here are some guidelines:
 * Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2 or a Raspberry Pi Zero 2 W.
 * A fully up-to-date Linux.
 This is important, as some of the libraries must be the latest available.
 * An audio output, for example an `alsa` device (or `sndio` in FreeBSD).
-You can use an application called [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) is available to test hardware `alsa` audio devices on your device for suitability.
-The `stdout` and `pipe` backends continue to work as before.
+You can use an application called [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to test the suitability of hardware `alsa` audio devices on your device.
+Other backends continue to work as with "classic" Shairport Sync.

 Guides
 ---